yeungda/tourist/README.markdown

 For those without huge infrastructure for scaling testing, a journey might allow more to be done with less.
 A journey might look something more like this: a -> b -> c -> d

+Is thinking in terms of states a useful thing?
+I think it is progress when we are thinking in these terms because it is clearer than a script as to the value of the testing.

 # What are you trying to do?

 Acceptance Test Journeys are considered a way to reduce this inefficiency by combining many similar tests into one.
 I think it is clunky to implement journies in current tooling such as cucumber or jbehave.
 So I'm trying trying to solve some of the problems in scaling a testing suite.
 I'm trying out a number of ideas to help such as: